rzanabusamra22/Kiddo/README.md

 ```
   git clone https://github.com/<Your Github userName>/Kiddo
 ```
-3. Move into the repo after its been cloned onto your machine.
+3. Move into the repo after its been cloned onto your local machine.
 4. Follow the instructions in the 'Installing Dependencies' section.

 ### Installing Dependencies FrontEnd